Islamic design

 • battery.

-In this there are decisions to be made on the extent to which these utilities are separate from the main utilities and, by extension, to what extent they should be hidden or masked.
+It can be seen that there are a number of decisions to be made on the extent to which these utilities are separate from the main utilities and, by extension, the extent to which they should be hidden or masked.

-You can see from the above that it is very easy to over-design this aspect of a building.
-Many safe rooms are, and look like normal rooms in a house.
+It is very easy to over-design this aspect of a building.
+Many safe rooms are, and might look like normal rooms in a house.
 Cellars in basements are often used, as are bathrooms as the facilities there will be useful.
-But cupboards, pantries, store rooms and the like may also be used.
+But wardrobes, cupboards, pantries, store rooms and the like may also be used.
 The key item that tends to give them away are their doors.
-Some also have their floors raised to prevent flammable liquid attacks underneath the door.
+Some also have their floors raised or sealed to prevent flammable liquid attacks underneath the door or gas around them.

-There’s much more that might be written on this item, but this is perhaps enough to cover the basics sufficiently to give an indication of what needs to be thought of in the initial stages.
-There are a number of issues that should be considered but which might not come to mind, but in the main they can be identified from a careful examination based on the line items above.
+There is much more that might be written on this subject, but this is perhaps enough to cover the basics sufficiently to give an indication of what needs to be thought of in the initial stages.
+There are a number of issues that should be considered but which might not come to mind.
+In the main they can be identified from a careful examination based on the line items above.
 If in doubt, put yourself in the position of the attacker…

 Safes